mne-tools/mne-python/doc/install/install_python.rst

 MNE-Python runs within Python, and depends on several other Python packages.
 Version |version| requires Python version |min_python_version| or higher.
-We recommend the `Anaconda`_ distribution of Python, which comes with more than 250 scientific packages pre-bundled, and includes the ``conda`` command line tool for installing new packages and managing different package sets ("environments") for different projects.
+We recommend the `Anaconda`_ distribution of Python, which comes with more than 250 scientific packages pre-bundled and includes the ``conda`` command line tool for installing new packages and managing different package sets ("environments") for different projects.